dlang-community/Pegged/README.md

 * Some useful additional operators are there too: a way to discard matches (thus dumping them from the parse tree), to push captures on a stack, to accept matches that are equal to another match: see [PEG Additions](https://github.com/PhilippeSigaud/Pegged/wiki/Extended-PEG-Syntax).
 * Adding new parsers is easy.
 See [User-Defined Parsers](https://github.com/PhilippeSigaud/Pegged/wiki/User-Defined-Parsers) to see how to do that.
 * Grammars are composable: you can put different `mixin(grammar(rules));` in a module and then grammars and rules can refer to one another.
 That way, you can have utility grammars providing their functionalities to other grammars.
 [Grammar Composition](https://github.com/PhilippeSigaud/Pegged/wiki/Grammar-Composition)
-* That's why **Pegged** comes with some pre-defined grammars (JSON, C, XML, CSV, etc).
+* That's why **Pegged** comes with some pre-defined grammars (JSON, C, XML, CSV, the PEG grammar itself, etc).
 See [Grammar Examples](https://github.com/PhilippeSigaud/Pegged/wiki/Grammar-Examples).
 * Grammars can be dumped in a file to create a module.
 Use the `asModule(string moduleName, string gram)` function in `pegged.grammar` to do that.
-See [Grammars as Modules](https://github.com/PhilippeSigaud/Pegged/wiki/Grammar-as-Modules).
+See [Grammars as Modules](https://github.com/PhilippeSigaud/Pegged/wiki/Grammars-as-D-Modules).

 More advanced features, outside the standard PEG perimeter are there to bring more power in the mix: